-How It Is Done
+How It Is Done continued...

-If you wear dentures, you will need to remove them before collecting a sputum sample.
-Then rinse your mouth with water, take a deep breath, and then cough deeply to produce a sample of sputum.
-The health professional collecting the sample may tap on your chest to help loosen the sputum in your lungs before you cough.
+If you wear dentures, you will need to take them out before you collect your sputum sample.
+Then rinse your mouth with water.
+Next, take a deep breath and cough deeply to get a sample of sputum.
+The person taking the sample may tap on your chest.
+This tapping helps loosen the sputum in your lungs before you cough.
 If you still have trouble coughing up a sample, you may be asked to inhale an aerosol mist to help you cough.

 Some people may need bronchoscopy to collect a sputum sample.
-During bronchoscopy, a thin, lighted tube (bronchoscope) is inserted through your mouth or nose into the airways leading to your lungs.
-You will be given medicine that numbs your throat and nose so you do not feel discomfort from the bronchoscope.
-You may also be given a sedative to make you sleepy during the procedure.
-To collect the sputum sample, a salt solution may be washed into the airway and then suctioned into a container.
+A thin, lighted tube (bronchoscope) is put through your mouth or nose into the airways leading to your lungs.
+You will get medicine that numbs your throat and nose so you do not feel pain from the bronchoscope.
+You may also get a sedative to make you sleepy during the test.
+To collect the sample, a salt solution may be washed into the airway and then suctioned into a container.
 A small, thin brush may be used to collect a sample.

-A sputum sample can also be collected using suction.
-During this procedure, a soft, flexible tube (called a nasotracheal catheter) is inserted through the nose and down the throat.
-Suction is applied for up to 15 seconds to collect the sputum sample.
-This method of collecting a sputum sample is often used for people who are very sick or unconscious.
+Suction can also be used to collect a sputum sample.
+A soft, flexible tube (called a nasotracheal catheter) is put through the nose and down the throat.
+Suction is applied for up to 15 seconds to collect the sample.
+This method is often used for people who are very sick or unconscious.

 After a sample is collected

-Once the sputum sample is collected, it will be placed in a container with substances (growth medium or culture medium) that promote the growth of infecting organisms (bacteria or fungi).
+The sputum sample will be placed in a container with a growth medium or culture medium.
+These are substances that help with the growth of bacteria or fungi.
 Bacteria usually need 2 to 3 days to grow.
 Fungus often takes a week or longer to grow.
 The organism that causes tuberculosis may take 6 weeks to grow.
-Any bacteria or fungi that grow will be identified under a microscope or by chemical tests.
-Sensitivity testing, to determine the best antibiotic to use against the organism that grows, often takes 1 to 2 more days.
+Any bacteria or fungi that grow will be found under a microscope or by chemical tests.
+Sensitivity testing, to find the best antibiotic to use, often takes 1 to 2 more days.